code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 ## 5. Create a JmsSendingMessageHandler

+Create a `ProducingChannelConfig` class and annotate it with `@Configuration`.

-We start by defining the _ProducingChannel_ as a `DirectChannel` bean.
+Define a _ProducingChannel_ as a `DirectChannel` bean.
 This is the default channel provided by the framework, but you can use any of the [message channels Spring Integration provides](https://docs.spring.io/spring-integration/docs/5.1.1.RELEASE/reference/html/messaging-channels-section.html){:target="_blank"}.

 Next, we create the `JmsSendingMessageHandler` that will send messages received from the _ProducingChannel_ towards a destination.
 The constructor requires a `JmsTemplate` to be passed as a parameter.
 We simply inject the template that is auto-configured by Spring Boot.

 Using the `@Value` annotation we load the name of the destination from the <var>application.yml</var> properties file under <var>src/main/resources</var>.
 We then set it using `setDestinationName()`.

 The `JmsSendingMessageHandler` is attached to the _ProducingChannel_ using the `@ServiceActivator` annotation.
-As `inputChannel` we need to specify the _ProducingChannel_ as a key/value pair in order to make the link.
+As `inputChannel` we need to specify the <var>producingChannel</var> as a key/value pair in order to make the link.

 {% highlight java %}
 package com.codenotfound.jms;